roadrunner-server/docs/php/debugging.md

 {% endcode %}

-Next create a `Dockerfile` file in your project root or copy the following content:
+Next, create a `Dockerfile` in your project root or copy the following content:

 {% code title="Dockerfile" %}